ziarmandhost/ziarmandhost/README.md

-# ⭐I'm a 17 year old Junior full stack web developer⭐
+# ⭐I'm a 17 year old Full stack web developer⭐

 Hello world!
 My name is David.
 PRO in ReactJS and NodeJS.
 Studied at the Kharkiv gymnasium 46 named after M.V.
 Lomonosov from 2009 to 2020, Mathematical profile.
-Now I am a 1st year student at the Kharkiv National University of Radio Electronics.
+Now I am a 1st year student in the specialization "Computer Engineering" at Kharkiv National University of Radio Electronics.
 I'm native speaker of Ukrainian and Russian.
 I'm Upper-Intermediate in English and Pre-Intermediate in French.

 ### I know such technologies as :
 + Frontend: ReactJS, HTML5, CSS3, Javascript (any language standart).